Policies and Procedures

 Marin Community College District has developed the following procedures to provide guidance for disabled students requesting academic adjustments or auxiliary aids.
 The purpose of these guidelines is to ensure the appropriate services are provided in a timely manner to support student access to academic programs.

-- When a student requests disability-related services, the student’s disability is confirmed by a Disabled Students Program and Services (DSPS) counselor in accordance with state-mandated criteria.
+- When a student requests disability-related services, the student’s disability is confirmed by a Student Accessibility Services (SAS) counselor in accordance with state-mandated criteria.
 It is the student’s responsibility to provide professional documentation of specific educational limitations before an academic adjustment will be authorized.
-If the student is deemed ineligible for services and wishes to appeal this decision, he/she may address their concern to the DSPS coordinator.
+If the student is deemed ineligible for services and wishes to appeal this decision, he/she may address their concern to the SAS coordinator.
 If a satisfactory resolution is not found, the student may appeal to the college’s ADA/504 Compliance Officer.
 This process should take no more than two weeks from the time the appeal is made.

-- A Disabled Students Program counselor, in consultation with the student, determines functional limitations based on disability documentation and authorizes any appropriate auxiliary aids and/or academic adjustments.
+- A Student Accessibility Services Program counselor, in consultation with the student, determines functional limitations based on disability documentation and authorizes any appropriate auxiliary aids and/or academic adjustments.
 These may include but not be limited to:

 - Test-taking facilitation